cyrusimap/cyrus-imapd/docsrc/imap/developer/installguide.rst

 Compile Cyrus
 ---------------

-There are additional :ref:`compile and installation steps<imapinstall-xapian>` if you are using Xapian for searching.
+There are additional :ref:`compile and installation steps<imapinstall-xapian>` if you are using Xapian for searching, or if you are :ref:`using jmap <developer-jmap>`.

 .. code-block:: bash